 The guys were biased in their opinion of what should happen.
 Jesus is the Messiah.
 And the Messiah is coming to crush Israel’s enemies and usher in peace and prosperity for his people.
 So they thought.
 But this is not what Jesus was saying would happen.

 Besides, since when are the disciples afraid to ask Jesus to explain something?
 They asked Jesus to explain the parables a number of times.
 They asked him to teach them to pray.
 Why did they not ask for clarity on this one?

 The very next verse the disciples’ bias is exposed.
 They began to argue who ought be greatest in this coming kingdom.
 They did not want to talk suffering, they wanted to talk greatness.

-Their powers of spiritual understanding was underdeveloped at this stage and it caused them to flat misunderstand what Jesus was saying in very clear, direct language.
+Their powers of spiritual understanding were underdeveloped at this stage and it caused them to misunderstand what Jesus was saying in very clear, direct language.
 They could not grasp the truth spoken plainly to them.